Skip to content

 DIR_PATH: ./path/to/deployment-package

-The script deploys the deployment package in your repository as a new revision of the given deployment version every time new commits are pushed to the main branch.
-If there is no version yet, a new version with VERSION_NAME will be created.
-We do so using the UbiOps CLI.
-Inside the script part of this yaml file you can call any function of the CLI, as long as your used token permits it.
+The script deploys the deployment package in your repository as a new version of the given deployment every time new commits are pushed to the main branch.
+The version name is constructed automatically from the first seven characters of the Commit-SHA.
+We create a new deployment version using the UbiOps CLI.
+Inside the script part of this .yaml file you can call any function of the CLI, as long as your used token permits it.

 Create a pipeline in Azure DevOps